-Out with a Bang Year-End Exhibition of Student Work May 16-July 30, 2016
+[now] Year-End Exhibition of Student Work May 20-August 11, 2018

 PUBLICATIONS

 The School supports two student-edited publications.
 Perspecta: The Yale Architectural Journal, the oldest student-edited architectural journal in the United States, is internationally respected for its contributions to contemporary discourse with original presentations of new projects as well as historical and theoretical essays.
 Perspecta's editors solicit contributions from distinguished scholars and practitioners from around the world, and then, working with graphic design students from the School of Art, produce the journal.
 Retrospecta, an annual journal that includes samples of student work and activities at the School during each academic year, is edited by students and published by the School.